 One question that comes up with some regularity is, “How many hours does an employee have to work to be a full-time employee?”
 Unfortunately, the answer to the question is, “It depends.”
 Full-time employment is a term with many different definitions, each depending on both the factual and legal context in which it is used.
-Below we discuss various situation in which the term “full-time employee” may be used and what it may mean in each situation.
+Below we discuss various situations in which the term “full-time employee” may be used and what it may mean in each situation.

 Employer-defined full-time employees